LBC-LNBio/pyKVFinder/docs/_sources/_tutorial/index.rst.txt

 A spatial characterization, that includes volume, area and defining surface points, is performed on the detected cavities.

-``pyKVFinder.spatial`` takes the detected cavities, the number of cavities and the grid spacing (``step``) and and returns a tuple with a NumPy array with the surface points in the 3D grid, a dictionary with the volume of the detected cavities and a dictionary with the area of the detected cavities.
+``pyKVFinder.spatial`` takes the detected cavities and the grid spacing (``step``) and and returns a tuple with a NumPy array with the surface points in the 3D grid, a dictionary with the volume of the detected cavities and a dictionary with the area of the detected cavities.

 .. code-block:: python

-  >>> surface, volume, area = pyKVFinder.spatial(cavities, ncav, step=step)
+  >>> surface, volume, area = pyKVFinder.spatial(cavities, step=step)
   >>> surface
   array([[[-1, -1, -1, ..., -1, -1, -1],
         [-1, -1, -1, ..., -1, -1, -1],